Flaykky/rustVPN-core/README.md

 # rustVPN-core

-A full VPN client in CLI mode.
+A full VPN client in CLI mode for private use.

 ## Features
 - Works in CLI